 The older I got, the more I became more fascinated with the care of animals.
 My mom used to bundle me up on cold nights and carry me to the barn to check on expecting animals because I wanted to be there, experiencing the birth and help if she would let me.
 Any runts or babies that needed care were always brought in the house and I could remember how exciting those times were for me!
 I was never afraid of animals, I always respected them and I still do but being afraid was never an issue.
 When I started first grade, I told the teacher the very first day that I was going to be an animal doctor (couldn't quite spell veterinarian yet).
 My teacher is now a client of mine and reminds me quite often of that day.

 As I got older, I got more animals and took on more responsibilities of caring for them.
 Feeding and cleaning the barn daily was not a chore, it was pure enjoyment for me.
 I read every book I could on animal care and strived to give my pets the best health care and training I could.
 My animals were my show and tells, my short stories, my 4-H and FFA projects, the topic of my speeches, my pet parades and my best friends - believe me I have told them all of my dreams and secrets and they never told a soul!
 I actually remember rehearsing my High School Valedictorian Speech to my cow, Precious!

 I remember one of the hardest parts of being away at Vet school was missing my animals.
-Upon vet school graduation, I returned to my hometown and soon opened, Flanary Veterinary Clinic and not long after that I bought a farm.
+Upon vet school graduation, I returned to my hometown and soon after opened Flanary Veterinary Clinic.
+Not long after that, I bought a farm.

 - Dr. LaNita Flanary